 Q. I am 60 and retired.
 I can get insurance from my former employer but it is very expensive.
 Do I qualify for health insurance under the exchanges?

 A. You’ll definitely want to talk with a broker or navigator about your specific situation.
 Depending on your income level, you may qualify for Medicaid.
-You can check to see if your state has expanded Medicaid to most low-income adults (note that if your state has expanded Medicaid eligibility under the ACA, your assets are not taken into consideration when your eligibility is determined; it’s all based on your ACA-specific modified adjusted gross income).
+You can check to see whether your state has expanded Medicaid to most low-income adults (note that if your state has expanded Medicaid eligibility under the ACA, your assets are not taken into consideration when your eligibility is determined; it’s all based on your ACA-specific modified adjusted gross income).

 However, subsidy eligibility requires that you not be enrolled in a retiree health plan from your former employer, and that – if available – you’ve waived your right to any retiree-only health reimbursement arrangement (HRA) offered by your former employer.

 Subsidies and access to retiree health benefits

-For active employees, premium subsidies aren’t available if they have access to an employer-sponsored health plan that offers minimum value and is considered affordable to the employee under the ACA’s guidelines (costs the employee no more than 9.78 percent of household income for just the employee’s coverage in 2020).
+For active employees, premium subsidies aren’t available if they have access to an employer-sponsored health plan that offers minimum value and is considered affordable to the employee under the ACA’s guidelines (costs the employee no more than 9.83% of household income for just the employee’s coverage in 2021).
 It doesn’t matter whether active employees are actually enrolled in the plan; they’re ineligible for premium subsidies in the exchange if the plan is available to them.

 But for retirees, the guidelines are more relaxed.
 Retirees who have access to a plan that provides minimum essential coverage can still enroll in a subsidized exchange plan instead, as long as they don’t enroll in their former employer’s plan.
 And if the employer offers a retiree-only HRA instead of extending minimum essential coverage to retirees, retirees can still access exchange subsidies instead, as long as they prospectively waive coverage under the HRA.